as51340/Bachelor-s-thesis/README.md

 # Bachelor-s-thesis
-FPGA routing and switching using evolutionary algorithms and simple heuristics

 Documentation branch.
+PDF is created using LaTex.
+Please download this repo and open final.pdf.